-What is a "Debenture"?
+What is a Debenture?

-The risk to directors and the company
+The risk to directors and your company

-A “Registered Debenture” implements security to a bank.
+Registered Debenture implements security to a bank normally.
 Essential as a director that you understand the power afforded to the bank.
-Once the “Debenture” registered, the bank can appoint its “Administrators” in the event the company runs into financial distress.
+Once registered, the bank can appoint its “Administrators” in the event the company suffers financial distress.

 Can my company have more than one debenture registered?

-Debentures, requiring dating on the day filed.
-Then they rank on the date filed (created) unless a lender has arranged a deed of priority.
+Debentures requiring dating on the day filed.
+Then they rank on the date filed (created), unless a lender has arranged a deed of priority.

 Can a debenture have a personal guarantee included?

 When a high street bank or another business lender is involved, your lender will advise you they require a guarantee before executing the transaction and filing at the company house.
 When this takes place, you therefore need to seek independent advice before signature.